-Member “otinkyad”—let’s call him Oti—has been reading about managing moisture and insulating in basements, and he and has some questions, which is posed in this Q&A post.
+Member “otinkyad”—let’s call him Oti—has been reading about managing moisture and insulating in basements, and he has some questions, which are posed in this Q&A post.
 He thinks he understands the premise of “How to Insulate a Basement Wall” i.e., polyethylene shouldn’t be used as a vapor retarder anywhere in a basement.

 But then Oti read a more recent article, “Vapor Retarders for Basements and Crawlspaces,” which recommends installing poly over uninsulated, vapor-porous slabs that are often found in older homes.
 He’d like someone to explain why a vapor retarder is recommended for a basement slab but not for basement walls.